Digital Assets: Protecting Your Legacy

 Use a Password Manager

 If you’re one of those people who can’t remember how many online accounts you have, let alone all of your different passwords, you might consider using a secure password manager to store all of your passwords.
-This allows you to pass on one single password to the executor of your estate.
-The ability to get into your bank or utility accounts can be crucial for the people you leave behind.

 Add a Contingency Person